 Above: The Lagun table system above is shown in a prototype 620.
-The final production version the lower cubbies gain cargo netting.
+In the final production version, the lower cubbies gain cargo netting.

 The 620’s dinette employs the Lagun table leg system.
 You’ve been using the Lagun on a lot of nuCamp products.
 Is it becoming a signature item like the Alde system and Froli bed system?